 - The movie Stepbrothers features a single parent man and a woman who end up meeting, falling in love, and revealing they both have an obnoxious Manchild that has deterred them from finding love for so long because no one wanted to deal with that kind of circumstance.
 The whole conflict of the movie is about the couple getting married and their respective manchildren butting heads and eventually becoming true brothers.

-- An episode of iCarly had Spencer dating a woman who turned out to be the mother of Gibby.
+- The episode "iFix a Pop Star" had Spencer dating a woman who turned out to be the mother of Gibby.
 He can't get over this and the two break up by the end of the episode.
 Downplayed due to the fact Spencer's issue was with her being Gibby's mother specifically, and not just because she's a single mother.

 - Lampshaded in one Monk episode after Monk ruins one of Sharona's dates by calling the man on some lies, causing him to storm out.
 Sharona asks him if he thinks she told her date everything potentially off-putting about her, such as the fact that she has a son.
 Later, in "Mr. Monk and the Paperboy", Randy Disher subverts this by placing an ad in the personals clearly referring to Sharona and saying he's okay with kids.